 Comparison with HughesNet

 Satellite service for rural users is relatively expensive and fairly slow, leaving a large growth opportunity for an LTE-based service.
-As an example, Hettick says his HughesNet satellite service offers 1.5 megabits down and about 400 kilobits per second up, with a limit of 500 megabytes of data traffic daily, for $90 monthly.
+As an example, Hettick says his HughesNet satellite service offers 1.5 megabits down and about 400 kilobits per second up, with a limit of 500 megabytes of data daily, for $90 monthly.

 In comparison with HomeFusion, he said, HughesNet is providing 15 GB monthly, compared with 10 GB for the Verizon Wireless service, at somewhere between one-third to one-eighth of the speed, for 50 percent more in price each month.